NeCTAR-RC/tutorials/_virtual-desktop-service/03-general-tasks.md

 Copying and pasting text between your local computer and the Virtual Desktop should work as expected.
 However, we are aware of a few minor anomalies:

 - If you are using a Mac, use your `Commmand` key as normal when copying from your local computer, but use `Ctrl` instead when pasting to the Virtual Desktop.
 - When using Firefox browser and the Neurodesktop, there are extra steps required to ensure the copy/paste function works.

-Instructions can be found on the [Neurodesk FAQ](https://www.neurodesk.org/docs/overview/faq/).
+If you have any issues, consider checking out the [Neurodesk FAQ](https://neurodesk.org/overview/faq/#clipboard-issues) on using the clipboard, which will apply to the Virtual Desktop service.

 ### Transferring files